spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Ocean automatically launches nodes while ensuring that the `maxSkew` is maintained.
 Similarly, Ocean will only scale down a node if `maxSkew` is maintained.

+When pods contain spread constraints, Ocean is aware of their labels and can provision nodes from all relevant topologies.
+Before the initial apply action of these pods, Ocean is required to have at least a single node from each topology so that Kuberentes is aware of their existence.
+A single node from each topology can easily be configured in Ocean’s [headroom](ocean/features/headroom) feature or by setting [minimum nodes per VNG](ocean/features/launch-specifications?id=attributes-and-actions-per-vng).

 To support the Kubernetes feature, Ocean requires the following:

 - Kubernetes version 1.19 or later (for other versions, see the note in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).